mythz/jquip/README.md

   - Script tags in inserted HTML are not automatically evaluated
   - Attributes and event handlers of cloned html fragments are not copied across
-  - No expression support beyond the browsers native **querySelector** APIs or Sizzle.js shim
+  - Expression support is limited see v.03 release notes

 We prefer not to take the perf and code-bloat hit of this quarantine - if your app does hit one of these edge cases you will either need to code a specific workaround for your apps usage (which will in all likely be more optimized than jQuery's general purpose solution) or simply move back to using jQuery.